Business lease: shop in parade

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.

-The key features of this lease template can be summarised as:
+The key features can be summarised as:

 - standard guarantor